ZipcodeWizards/TwitterStockAnalysis/README.md

 ## Steps
 - api to stream data into a dataframe.
 900 requests per 15 minutes is maximum
-- output df into a sqlite3 database
+- output df into a sqlite3 database DONE
 - clean database with spark: get rid of retweets, remove punctuation, get rid of stopwords (is this done out of pyspark or within pyspark?) - Sean
-- output database to a pandas dataframe - Sean
+- output database from sqlite3 to a pandas dataframe for nltk - Sean
 - perform NLP sentiment analysis - Both
 - perform data visualizations with plotly -
 - place code into docker and then have kubernetes run the code - Both
 - stretch goal: create a dash webapp with plotly